 - Cash is king.
 With a cash flow and financial model, you can balance short-term liquidity with intermediate and long-term decisions.
 You can quickly produce driver-based budgets, with streamlined input from all necessary decision-makers.
 You’ll be able to produce rolling forecasts and enable faster data-driven organizational changes while maintaining your operating and strategic plan.
 Operational financial planning can be complex, but with a proven and consistent model using our best practices, you’ll be able to make solid long-term decisions on strategic investments.

 - People matter.
 Having a plan for individual jobs or entire divisions, and being able to execute it, can have an impact on your business and human capital strategy.
 Are you effectively managing cash flow during work-timing concerns, while taking care of your people and attracting top talent?
 Many factors must be addressed, including force majeure clauses allowing employees to go on unemployment and limiting personal risk.
-And balancing that with PPP is key.

 - Managing the program and project management triangle (scope, cost, time) is a juggling act.
 On your sales, job, and schedule management, you need to be 20% oversold to anticipate schedule slide.
 Are you performing strategic sales planning to recover lost accounts?
-Are sales and construction collaborating on when to restart projects?
+Are sales and construction collaborating on when to start projects?
 Are you risk-rating and managing your project portfolio to slow high-risk projects and/or spread out intentionally using shifts to minimize risk?
 How are you communicating with and managing subcontractors?
 Proactive management through an analytics-capable platform can simplify managing the program and project triangle.
 For example, consider these questions: